What Security Clearance Does Congress Have?

 by | General | 1 comment

 But what about members of Congress?
+What security clearance do they have?

 If you’re curious about who gets access to classified material in congress, keep reading.